ncatlab/nlab-content/pages/3961.md

 This page is meant to provide a general example and template for new [[nLab:HomePage|nLab]]-pages.
 You can look at **[its source code](http://ncatlab.org/nlab/source/template+page)** to see how the various parts are done.
-A minimal template is given at the end which can be copy-and-pasted into newly created pages.
+A minimal template is given first which can be copy-and-pasted into newly created pages.
 See [[HowTo]] for more details.

 category: meta